MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/ca-certificate-renewal-fails-existing-key-pair.md

 ---
 title: CA certificate renewal fails when using a KSP provider
-description: Helps resolve the issue in which the Certificate Authority (CA) certificate renewal fails with the existing public and private key pair when using a Key Storage Provider (KSP) provider. ms.date: 09/14/2024
+description: Helps resolve an issue where the CA certificate renewal with the existing public and private key pair fails when using a KSP provider. ms.date: 09/20/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 ms.reviewer: kaushika, flbelea, v-lianna ms.custom: sap:Certificates and Public Key Infrastructure (PKI)\Active Directory Certificate Services (ADCS), csstroubleshoot
 ---
-# The CA certificate renewal fails with the existing public and private key pair when using a KSP provider
+# CA certificate renewal with the existing public and private key pair fails when using a KSP provider

-This article helps resolve the issue in which the Certificate Authority (CA) certificate renewal fails with the existing public and private key pair when using a Key Storage Provider (KSP) provider.
+This article helps resolve an issue in which the Certificate Authority (CA) certificate renewal with the existing public and private key pair fails when using a Key Storage Provider (KSP) provider.

-In the Certification Authority snap-in, right-click the CA and select **All Tasks** > **Renew CA Certificate**.
-Then, select **No** on generating a new public and private key pair in the **Renew CA Certificate** dialog, which means to reuse the existing key pair.
-You aren't prompted to save the request or send the request to an offline CA as expected.
+In the Certification Authority snap-in, you right-click the CA and select **All Tasks** > **Renew CA Certificate**.
+Then, in the **Renew CA Certificate** dialog, when asked to generate a new public and private key pair, you select **No**, which means to reuse the existing key pair.
+In this case, you aren't prompted to save the request or send the request to an offline CA as expected.
 The CA service restarts automatically, and the renewal fails.

 ## The KeySpec value is 2

-For a CA certificate using a KSP provider, the Key Specification (KeySpec) property is expected to have a KeySpec value of `0`.
-However, when the issue occurs, the KeySpec value is `2` which causes the CA certificate renewal to fail.
+For a CA certificate using a KSP provider, the Key Specification (KeySpec) property is expected to have a `KeySpec` value of `0`.
+However, when the issue occurs, the `KeySpec` value is `2`, which causes the CA certificate renewal to fail.

 ## Update the KeySpec value from 2 to 0

-To resolve this issue, update the KeySpec value from `2` to `0` by using the following steps:
+To resolve this issue, update the `KeySpec` value from `2` to `0` by using the following steps:

-1. Export the local machine store using the command:
+1. Export the local machine store using the following command:

     ```console
     certutil -v -store my > c:\temp\machine.txt
     ```

-2. Check the KeySpec values for all certificates used by the CA during the renewal.
+2. Check the `KeySpec` values for all certificates used by the CA during the renewal.
 For example:

     ```output
     ================ Certificate 3 ================